 Lastly, avoid fees wherever possible.
 In order to minimize the cost of managing your investments, you need to know where they are coming from in the first place.
 Fees are quietly charged annually and deducted from your accounts.
 In order to minimize these charges or avoid them altogether, investigate any accounts you have open and shop around for other comparable investment accounts.
 This will take a little bit of time and research, but it’s well worth the money you’ll save in the long run.

 All of these ideas are simply minor tweaks that you could make to ramp up your savings for retirement.
 Go through them and make sure all your bases are covered.
-Though life may tend to get in the way at times and installment loans may even be the only thing keeping your financial emergencies at bay, being sure your retirement plan is set is the first step to financial freedom.
+Though life may tend to get in the way at times and title loans may even be the only thing keeping your financial emergencies at bay, being sure your retirement plan is set is the first step to financial freedom.
 Once everything is done, you can sit back and relax knowing that your financial future is taken care of.